cpdt/r2wraith/README.md

 R2Wraith provides many properties you can configure for each server.
 It provides sane defaults for all properties, you can override these by setting them under each server, or in the `[defaults]` section of the config file to apply to all servers.

+#### `docker-image`

+ - The name of a Docker image to start a container from each time the server is started.
+ - Example: `docker-image = "ghcr.io/pg9182/northstar-dedicated:1-tf2.0.11.0"`

+#### `game-dir`

+ - A path to the game directory, relative to the config file.
+ - Example: `game-dir = "/data/titanfall"`

 #### `description`